What They've Said

 Luke Hansen (farm hand)

 My parents were wealthy, but they were killed by Indians when they were coming by wagon to settle the land.
 I grew up as an orphan in Mitchido.
-And Eddie was my friend.
 The Nuns gave me an education.
 After I finished school, I found work with Mr Woods as a farm hand.
 I worked hard for him and I enjoyed the work with the cattle.
 Mr Woods taught me how to ride like a bronco buster and to shoot like a bounty hunter.
 I felt sorry for Mrs Woods because she was never allowed to leave the ranch or even to speak with us farm workers.
 Last year Mr Woods sacked me because I had romantic intentions towards his daughter Annabel.
 Now I work for Frank and he treats me like a son.

 Lulu Peachy (Can-Can girl)

 I dreamed of being an opera singer, but my mother was too poor to send me to singing lessons.
 My father abandoned us when I was little.
 I suppose that’s why I have never really trusted men much.
 After I turned 12, I went to work in a factory.
 When I turned 17, someone offered me a job as a Can-Can girl.
 I thought it sounded more fun so I did it.
 After I had been with the show about a month, they said that they had been offered a permanent spot in Mitchido in the country.
 Being young, I thought that sounded exciting.
 The sponsors of the show get a front row seat.
 Richard was my sponsor and I was his filly – as he liked to call me – for over a year.
 He felt that gave him the right to tell me what I should perform and how I should live my life.
 Someday I would prefer to be a singer in a larger town.